phuopha3/YTMC-YouTubeMediaComments/README.md

 3. Enable Developer Mode if required.
 4. Load the extracted folder as an unpacked extension.
 5. Open YouTube and use the Image and GIF buttons in comments.

-YTMC has no settings page.
-Configuration is stored in `config.js`.